shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.0.md

   <figcaption>Developer Dashboard</figcaption>
 </figure>

-- Easily register and configure Web3 applications
+- Register and configure Web3 applications
 - Create, delete, and manage application configurations for 'Testnet' and 'Mainnet'
     - Copy settings or create a fresh 'Mainnet' profile
-    - While editing, easily toggle between 'Testnet' and 'Mainnet' configuration profiles
+    - While editing, toggle between 'Testnet' and 'Mainnet' configuration profiles
     - Each profile can be edited and managed independently
 - A new unique **{{config.extra.arcana.app_address}}** is associated with the 'Mainnet' configuration profile